Language-Technology-Assessment/European-open-AI-index/pages/news/aleph-alpha-pivot.md

 The Aleph Alpha website advertised a language model called "Luminous".
 We had contemplated adding this model to our own index, but had not been able to locate it!
 The company website did offer quite some [documentation](https://docs.aleph-alpha.com/docs/Deprecated%20Luminous/Deprecated-Luminous/Deprecated-Luminous/) but finding the model itself was proving quite elusive.

-Based, presumably, on this same documentation, the Stanford Foundation Model Transparency Index _did_ include Aleph-Alpha's Luminous model, and in fact listed it near the top of its index, where it stayed at least until May 2024:
+Based, presumably, on this same documentation, Stanford FMTI _did_ include Aleph-Alpha's Luminous model, and in fact listed it near the top of its index, where it stayed at least until May 2024:

 ![FMTI scores showing Aleph Alpha's Luminous model at third place](/images/fmti-total-scores-may2024.png "FMTI Scores May 2024")